mathcoll/t6/README.md

 # Easy-IOT
 Easy IOT is an "oriented-Data" platform to connect physical Objects with timeseries DB.
+Please referes to CONTRIBUTING.md in case you would like to help :-)

 ## Structure & Context
 ### Physical World